 Patient returned medication was dealt with appropriately.
 Confidential patient information was removed or obliterated from patient returned medication.
+No hazardous waste bin was available due to the collection of them not being commissioned by NHS England in the county.

 Principle 5 - Equipment and facilities ✓ Standards met